w3b3d3v/kyodo-protocol-docs/docs/what-it-is.md

 # What It Is

-The **Community Protocol** is a protocol focused on the relationship between communities, employers, and professionals.
+The **Kyodo Protocol** is a protocol focused on the relationship between communities, employers, and professionals.

 The protocol offers a software infrastructure that solves companies' problem in hiring professionals, generates benefits and proof of experience for the hired professionals, and enables a sustainable business model for communities.